glycerine/fisherexact/README.md

 Fisher founded the modern fields of both statistics and population genetics.

+The story of the invention of the FET makes it memorable[3], and helps us define the contigency table.

+Fisher, drawn by a treasure trove of 80 years of unanalyzed agricultural crop data, was working at Rothamsted Experimental Station, in Hertfordshire, in 1919.
+One day, while making tea, he offered a colleague a cup of tea he had freshly poured.
+She declined, saying she preferred the taste when the milk was first poured into the cup before the tea.
+She said she could tell the difference.
+Fisher scoffed at this idea.

+Overhearing this, another colleague said, "let's test her!"
+After eight randomly ordered cups were correctly identified blindfolded, as either "milk-first" or "tea-first", Fisher was driven to calculate the odds of such an occurance simply due to chance.
+This was the famous "lady tasting tea" experiment.

+To make our terminology concrete, the _groups_ in this example are "actually-milk-first", and "actually-tea-first".

+The _outcomes_ are "she-said-milk-first", and "she-said-tea-first".

+If we draw a square, and divide it into four quadrants, the verticdal axis could be labelled "actual", and the horizontal "prediction".
+The two rows of the box correspond to the two groups (which liquid poured first).
+The columns correspond to the two outcomes (her prediction).

 The FET here evaluates a 2x2 contingency table for independence, returning p-values; typically you'll use the two-sided p-value by default.
 Technically this is a test of